 The question of time always evokes questions about waste.
 So there are at least two stimuli in a person’s life – making good choices about time and avoid time waste.
 All else is a subject to negotiation.
 But time never is.

 Source – Pinterest.
 Artist unknown.
+The owner retains all rights to the artwork.

 I’ve had the urge of the young writer to write about everything that had happened to me, instead of to write about what matters.
 I’ve been writing things to people, about people, for people, giving it to people to read, dedicating writings to people, posting it on social media without even realizing my own preaching – that words are not free.
 They cling to people, to hearts, to minds.
 I believed that was the only way to be true to oneself and to the world.
 But it is not.
 To be true means to find the truth in everything and say it, write it, shout it, if you will.
 Everything else is bragging about your own personal drama, which is not interesting anyways because everybody has got their own.